-Volumes allows us to define a file system volume with an explicit lifetime from an explicit source using volumes types, for example a distributed file system such nfs or a cloud AWS or GCP bucket.
-Implementation of volume sources is based on plugins, so there are some interesting implementations such gitRepo.
+Volumes allow us to define a file system volume with an explicit lifetime from an explicit source using volumes types, for example, a distributed file system such nfs or a cloud AWS or GCP bucket.
+Implementation of volume sources is based on plugins, so there are some interesting implementations such as gitRepo.
 You can check available types here

 By default services in a cluster are not accessible from the outside, you must explicitly expose them.
 There are many ways of achieving that.
 Ingress is a collection of rules that allow inbound connections to reach the cluster services, you can think of them as something such NGINX which allows you to define different rules for accessing the available services.

 When we create a new application, implicitly there are many things we need to take into account in order expose it as a service for our end users, and not only that, also to make sure it meets the quality standards to be successful.
 Networking, load balancing, security, monitoring, orchestration, service discovery are some of the most important topics.
 Kubernetes already takes into account and solves many of our problems letting us focus on what is important which is implementing a great product.